 - Once it's sliced, we package it up, put it in the refrigerator overnight, and ship it the next day.

 Start to finish, from when we first get the pork bellies to when we ship out the finished product to our customers, it takes 11-18 days.

 We never use liquid smoke or inject our bacon with chemicals, and never freeze or cook the bacon.
 What you get is always fresh handmade bacon that was made less than a week ago!

 This is ultra premium gourmet bacon, folks.
-From the type of pork we use and how it was raised, to the way we turn it into bacon, it's not much like the stuff you buy in stores at all, except for the name.
+From the type of meat we use and how it was raised, to the way we turn it into bacon, it's not much like the stuff you buy in stores at all, except for the name.
 Given the type of bacon and what goes into making it, we stand by our bacon and firmly believe it is far superior to any commercial bacon you can buy at a grocery store.